-Option Description Access Select the check box to enable BACnet.
+Option Description Access Select the checkbox to enable BACnet.
 If this is not enabled, the NMC cannot be accessed via BACnet.
 BACnet is disabled by default.
-NOTE: BACnet cannot be enabled until the Device Communication Control Password is set.
+Note: In v6.8.0 and higher, BACnet is disabled by default and cannot be enabled until the Device Communication Control Password is set.
 Device ID A unique identifier for this BACnet device, used for addressing the device.
 Acceptable range: 0-4194303.
 Device Name A name for this BACnet device, which must be unique on the BACnet network.
 The default device name is "BACn"+ the last eight digits of the NMC MAC address.
 The minimum length is 1, the maximum length is 150 characters, and special characters are permitted.

-Network Protocol Select the protocol to be used: • BACnet/IP APDU Timeout The number of milliseconds the NMC will wait for a response to a BACnet request.
+Option Description Network Protocol Select the protocol to be used: BACnet/IP APDU Timeout The number of milliseconds the NMC will wait for a response to a BACnet request.
 Acceptable range: 1000-30000.
 The default value is 6000.
 APDU Retries The number of BACnet requests attempts that the NMC will make before aborting the request.
 Acceptable range: 1-10.
 The default value is 3.
 Device Communication Control Password The Device Communication Control service is used by a BACnet client to instruct a remote device (e.g. a BACnet-enabled NMC) to stop initiating, or stop responding to all APDUs (except the Device Communication Control service) for a specified duration of time.
 This service can be used for diagnostic purposes.
 Specify the Device Communication Control password to ensure that a BACnet client cannot control the BACnet communication of an NMC without first providing the password set here.
-The password is required to be between 8 and 20 characters, and must contain: • A number.
+The password is required to be between 8 and 20 characters, and must contain: A number.
 An uppercase character.
-A lowercase character. • A special character.
+A lowercase character.
+A special character.
 It is recommended to update the password when you first enable BACnet.
 You do not need to know the current password to update the password.